Skip to main content

 Lodgers can be evicted without a court order if your agreement or notice period has ended.

-With a rolling contract you should get 'reasonable notice'.
+You should get 'reasonable notice' if you have a rolling contract.
 This should be at least 7 days but could be more depending on your situation.

-If you have a fixed term agreement, you can stay until the end date unless the contract says your landlord can end it early.
+If you have a fixed term agreement, you can stay until the date it ends unless the contract says your landlord can end it early.

-For example, by changing the locks while you're out.
+For example, peaceable eviction could be changing the locks while you're out.

 It's a criminal offence for a landlord to: